churris-x/factorio-more-music/README.md

 - [ ] Shuffle planet button?
 - [ ] Can the `planet` property be set to `space` or is that not a real `SpaceLocationID` ?
-- [ ] Is there an easy way for a track to be playable on multiple planets? besides creating a new entry for every planet?
+- [ ] Is there an easy way for a track to be playable on multiple planets?
+Besides creating a new entry for every planet?
 - [ ] If space-age is not installed, can a track from eg `vulcanus` play on `nauvis`?
 Or will it never play?

 ## Info
-- [Hidden setting for playing][setting] track based on where the player is; `ambient-music-based-on-physical-location`
+- [Hidden setting for playing][setting] track based on where the player is -> `ambient-music-based-on-physical-location`
 - [Ambient Sound][wiki] API page

 ## License & Acknowledgements